WireGuard/wintun/README.md

 Modify the `<CrossCertificateFile>` to contain the full path to the cross-signing certificate of CA that issued your certificate.
 You should be able to find its `.crt` file in `C:\Program Files (x86)\Windows Kits\10\CrossCertificates`.
 Note that the `$(WDKContentRoot)` expands to `C:\Program Files (x86)\Windows Kits\10\`.

 If you already have `wintun.vcxproj.user` file, just add the `<PropertyGroup>` section.

+## License

+The entire contents of this repository, including all documentation code, is "Copyright © 2018-2019 WireGuard LLC.
+All Rights Reserved." and is licensed under the [GPLv2](COPYING).